-In January 2019 the UK's Conservative government led by Prime Minister Theresa May suffered the worst defeat ever recorded in the history of the House of Commons.
-Its flagship policy, leaving the European Union (EU) in a way that compromised between the polarised "Hard Brexit" and "Remain" factions in Parliament, was defeated by 432 to 202 votes, a majority of 230.
-The principle reason for the defeat was a huge rebellion by 118 Conservative Members of Parliament (MPs).
+In January 2019 the United Kingdom's Conservative government led by Prime Minister Theresa May suffered the worst defeat ever recorded in the history of the House of Commons.
+Its flagship policy, leaving the European Union (EU) in a way that compromised between the polarized "Hard Brexit" and "Remain" factions in Parliament, was defeated by 432 to 202 votes, a majority of 230.
+The principal reason for the defeat was a huge rebellion by 118 Conservative Members of Parliament (MPs).
 In March the government held two further votes, on the same policy, and again lost by large margins: 149 and 58.
 Two months later the Prime Minister announced her resignation.

-These three so-called Meaningful Votes on May's Withdrawal Agreement rank among the great votes of British parliamentary history.
-They echo the vote on the repeal of the Corn Laws, which put an end to trade protection of agricultural products and split the Tory party in 1846 (Schonhardt-Bailey 2006), and also the Great Reform Act, which reformed the system of parliamentary representation in 1832, with Tory MPs who broke the party line playing a pivotal role (Aidt and Franck 2013, 2019).
+Those three so-called Meaningful Votes on May's Withdrawal Agreement rank among the great votes of British parliamentary history.
+They echo the vote on the repeal of the Corn Laws, which put an end to trade protection of agricultural products and split the Tory party in 1846 (Schonhardt-Bailey 2006), and also the Great Reform Act, which altered the system of parliamentary representation in 1832, with Tory MPs who broke the party line playing a pivotal role (Aidt and Franck 2013, 2019).
 It is historically very rare for a UK government to lose with more than 100 votes on a key piece of legislations.
-The last time was in 1924 when the minority Labour government of Ramsay MacDonald was defeated by margins of 166, 161 and 140.
+The last time was in 1924, when the minority Labour government of Ramsay MacDonald was defeated by margins of 166, 161 and 140.

-In this paper, we seek to explain why Conservative MPs rebelled, and understand what drove their individual decisions not to toe the party line.
-We argue that the three Meaningful Votes can potentially provide valuable general insights into why MPs rebel against their leaders and why the organizational structures and mechanisms that normally ensure party discipline and unity occasionally break down and result in the government being "rolled" and losing important votes.
-The sequence of Meaningful Votes has at least four appealing features that allow us to do this.
-First, as already noted, it is rare that a high stakes government bill is so decisively defeated.
-Second, it was not a so-called free vote where the party leaders allow their MPs to vote as they like.
-On the contrary, both the Conservative Party and the Labour Party "whipped", demanding their MPs to e the party line.
-This means that it was not costless for MPs to rebel.
-Third, as a consequence of the 2016 Brexit referendum, we, uniquely, observe revealed preferences on the question of leaving the EU for each MP (we know how they voted and campaigned) and for their voters in each of the 650 parliamentary constituencies (we know the share of them who voted Leave and Remain).
-Fourth, the MPs effectively voted on the same bill three times, which is also highly unusual.
-This enables us to developed an innovative new test of career concerns.
+In this paper, we seek to explain why Conservative MPs rebelled and understand what drove their individual decisions not to toe the party line.
+We argue that the three Meaningful Votes potentially can provide valuable general insights into why MPs rebel against their leaders and why the organizational structures and mechanisms that normally ensure party discipline and unity occasionally break down, resulting in the government being "rolled" and losing important votes.
+The sequence of Meaningful Votes has at least four appealing features that allow us to do just that.
+First, as already noted, it is rare that a high stakes government bill is defeated so decisively.
+Second, it was not a so-called free vote on which the party leaders allow their co-partisan MPs to vote as they like.
+On the contrary, both the Conservative Party and the Labour Party "whipped", demanding that MPs toe the respective party lines.
+It thus was not costless for MPs to rebel.
+Third, as a consequence of the 2016 Brexit referendum, we, uniquely, observe revealed preferences on the question of leaving the EU for each MP (we know how they voted and campaigned) and for their voters in each of Britain's 650 parliamentary constituencies (we know the shares voting Leave and Remain).
+Fourth, the MPs effectively voted on the same bill three times, which also is highly unusual.
+That information enables us to develop an innovative test of career concerns.